After reading this article you’ll know what your intention should be when singing on stage, and how to deal with negative thoughts popping up.

 Take your desire to sing seriously: get tools to become a better singer in your inbox

-Eye-openers, tips and stories.
-Also content that I don't publish on my website.
+Eye-openers, motivation and stories.
+Also valuable tips that I don't publish on my website.